 Location: The lodges are located at strategic points along the route.
 Salcantay is at Soraypampa and the others at Huayraccmachay, Colpapampa and Lucmabamba, where guests spend one night each.
 Lucma Lodge is close to coffee plantations - and guests are served the excellent local coffee.

-Rooms: Salcantay Lodge has 12 rooms, all with ensuite shower rooms, while the other 3 lodges - Wayra, Colpa and Lucma - each have 6 ensuite rooms.
-All lodges provide ample hot water.
-Shower gel, shampoo and conditioner are available.
+Rooms: Salkantay Lodge has 12 rooms, all with ensuite shower rooms, while each of the other 3 lodges - Wayra, Colpa and Lucma - has 6 ensuite rooms.
+All lodges provide ample hot water, with shower gel, shampoo and conditioner provided.
 The lodges are heated to a comfortable 23 degrees centigrade, and the beds feature goose down duvets.
 The lodges are at the following alitutudes: Salktantay 3,869m, Wayra 3,906m, Colpa 2,870m and Lucma 2,135m.

 Facilities: Jacuzzi, massage

 Dining: Meals are eaten communally in the dining room.